 There are several ways to encode an image.
 In this problem we will consider two representations of an image.
 We assume that the image consists of black and white pixels.
 There is at least one black pixel and all black pixels are connected with their sides.
 Coordinates of black pixels are not less than 1 and not greater than 10.
-An example of such an image is at the figure.
+An example of such an image is on the figure.

 At the first representation we specify in the first line number of black pixels and coordinates of each black pixel in the following lines.
 Pixels are listed in order of increasing X. In case of equality of X they are listed in order of increasing Y. Image at the figure is encoded as follows: